-Josh has more than fourteen years of experience in systems administration and IT resource management, and is responsible for overall systems administration at DisputeSoft.
+Josh has more than fifteen years of experience in systems administration and IT resource management, and is responsible for overall systems administration at DisputeSoft.
 In addition to his IT management responsibilities, Josh performs functional testing; analyzes software requirements, design, development, testing, defects, software quality, and project schedules; examines source code for evidence of copying in intellectual property disputes; acquires and analyzes data and metadata in digital forensics; and finally integrates that data into written reports and testimony.

-As a Manager & Forensic Examiner at DisputeSoft, Josh has forensically acquired, rebuilt, and tested numerous system and environments.
+As a Senior Manager & Forensic Examiner at DisputeSoft, Josh has forensically acquired, rebuilt, and tested numerous system and environments.
 He has been a technical consultant involved in copyright, patent, and trade secret claims regarding software, often performing source code comparisons to find evidence of literal and non-literal copying of software and related databases.
 He has been retained as a consulting and testifying expert on forensic and intellectual property matters and has written affidavits to support client motions.
-The results of a code comparison analysis directly led to settlement when no evidence of copying was found.
+The results of one code comparison analysis directly led to settlement when no evidence of copying was found.
 In another matter, a code comparison revealed the presence of open-source code; this discovery led the client to not pursue litigation.
 Josh has also drafted expert reports and aided in formulating expert witness opinions for failed software and hardware implementation cases.
 He has analyzed defect, ticketing, and bug-tracking systems, and then performed root cause analyses related to system outages pursuant to SLA, MSA, and warranty requirements.

 As a Systems Administrator at DisputeSoft, Josh has built and administered a domain from the ground up, including Active Directory, Group policy, VPN, telephony, wired and wireless networking, Disaster Recovery and backup strategy, antivirus and SharePoint solutions.
 He manages updates, backups and recovery for all server data and systems, as well as system security for an office of networked and computers.
 In addition, Josh also manages all hardware capacity planning, implementation, maintenance and support, as well as supporting and maintaining software licenses and warranties.